Bernie Sanders Support From Black Voters Tanked After Campaign Hailed Joe Rogan Endorsement, New Poll Shows

 Rogan later walked back his seeming endorsement of Sanders, saying that he really did not know who should be president.

-“I’m a f*****g moron,” Rogan said, as quoted by MediaIte.
+“I’m a f*****g moron,” he said, as quoted by Mediaite.
 “Maybe we’re better off with Trump.”